camertron/cldr-segmentation.js/README.md

 ## Examples

 Cldr-segmentation is published as a UMD module meaning it should work in both node via `require` and the browser via a `<script>` tag.
-In the browser, use the `window.cldrSegmentation` to access the library's functionality.
+In the browser, use `window.cldrSegmentation` to access the library's functionality.

 ### Sentence Segmentation